- ESTABLISHMENT AND MANAGEMENT OF PLANTATIONS SPLIT BETWEEN TWO COMPANIES

 Making a purchase of this nature entails an element of risk.
 This page is designed to help you make a balanced judgement regarding this forestry investment.
 When you purchase a forestry plot, you purchase a natural product.
 The return on your investment is dependent on financial and natural factors and the quality of plantation management.

 - Insolvency of Robinia Invest.
-Clients purchase the leasehold or freehold title to their forestry plot and as such they do not run any risk of loosing their plot and trees should this occur.
-The land they lease or purchased is in their name and will remain that way until they sell it again.
+Clients who purchased the freehold title to their forestry plot and as such they do not run any risk of loosing their plot and trees should this occur.
+The land they purchased is in their name and will remain that way until they sell it again.
 After the plantations are established, the involvement of Robinia Invest effectively ends and the management company of choice takes over management of the plot and trees.

 - Insolvency of the chosen management company.
 In case of insolvency of the chosen management company, a new agreement with another management company would have to be signed.
 That company would then continue with management of the plot and trees and the harvesting later on.
 There are currently three management companies involved with the management of the plantations.